MicrosoftDocs/architecture-center/docs/example-scenario/azure-virtual-desktop/azure-virtual-desktop-multi-region-bcdr-content.md

   - For each host pool in the primary region, you deploy a second host pool in the secondary region.
   - This configuration provides almost zero RTO, and RPO has an extra cost.
   - You don't require an administrator to intervene or fail over.
 During normal operations, the secondary host pool provides the user with Virtual Desktop resources.
-  - Each host pool has its own storage account/s for persistent user profiles.
+  - Each host pool has its own storage accounts (at least one) for persistent user profiles.
   - You should evaluate latency based on the user's physical location and connectivity available.
 For some Azure regions, such as Western Europe and Northern Europe, the difference can be negligible when accessing either the primary or secondary regions.
 You can validate this scenario using the [Azure Virtual Desktop Experience Estimator](https://azure.microsoft.com/services/virtual-desktop/assessment) tool.
-  - Users are assigned to different application groups, like Desktop (DAG) and RemoteApp (RAG), in both the primary and secondary host pools.
+  - Users are assigned to different application groups, like Desktop Application Group (DAG) and RemoteApp Application Group (RAG), in both the primary and secondary host pools.
 In this case, they see duplicate entries in their Virtual Desktop client feed.
 To avoid confusion, use separate Virtual Desktop workspaces with clear names and labels that reflect the purpose of each resource.
 Inform your users about the usage of these resources.

     :::image type="content" source="images/azure-virtual-desktop-multiple-workspaces.png " alt-text="Picture that explains the usage of multiple workspaces.":::